 Drive Loyalty & Revenue

-If a customer is requesting support, they’re likely having a negative experience.
 To ensure a small problem doesn’t balloon into a major issue and a lost customer, you need the ability to quickly and effectively address support requests.
-By streamlining the authentication process, customer identity helps you provide a better experience, including stronger support capabilities.

-As customers progress in their journey with your brand, they begin interacting with different applications and channels.
-These different applications may want to store different details about customers.
+As customers progress in their journey with your brand, may be interacting with multiple applications and channels that want to store different details about customers.
 Some examples include:

 An ecommerce app wants to store information about the styles of clothing a customer prefers.

-A pharmacy app wants to store whether or not a customer wants reminder notifications about prescription refills.
+A pharmacy app wants to store whether a customer wants reminder notifications about prescription refills.

 A loyalty app wants to store the types of rewards a customer is interested in.

 Customer identity allows any app to store any data about a customer, from unstructured JSON objects to bespoke custom attributes.
-This data can be stored in a single unified customer profile that is accessible to all apps, so any app can use data or preferences set in any other app to personalize a customer’s experience.
-With the benefit of CIAM capabilities, your various digital properties can offer meaningful up-sell opportunities and deliver personalized, multiomni-channel customer experiences.
+This data can be stored in a single unified customer profile, so any app can use data or preferences set in any other app to personalize a customer’s experience.
+With the benefit of CIAM capabilities, your various digital properties can offer meaningful upsell opportunities and deliver personalized, multi-channel customer experiences.

 Build Customer Trust